-- 37. In addition to the UNHAS steering committee, a UNHAS user group committee is established as part of each UNHAS country operation.
-The committee is chaired by the UNHAS Chief Air Transport Officer, and its members include representatives of organizations eligible to use UNHAS services.
+- 49. In addition to the UNHAS steering committee, a UNHAS user group committee is established as part of each UNHAS country operation.
+The user group committee is chaired by the UNHAS Chief Air Transport Officer, and its members include representatives of organizations eligible to use UNHAS services.
 The purpose of the user group is to promote the interests of users in the movement of passengers and cargo within the area of operations in order to fulfil the needs of the humanitarian community.
-The UNHAS user group committee improves the UNHAS service by: - integrating user preferences into decisions about the movement of passengers and cargo; - periodically analysing operational requirements for UNHAS implementation; - sharing information regarding quality of service and details on bookings, schedules, clearance requirements and associated costs.
+The UNHAS user group committee improves the services provided by UNHAS by: - integrating user preferences into decisions about the movement of passengers and cargo; - periodically analysing operational requirements for UNHAS implementation; and - sharing information regarding quality of service and details on bookings, schedules, clearance requirements and associated costs.